News

 Should I Buy a Panther Chameleon Egg or Juvenile?

 Should I get a chameleon egg?
-If you have yet to purchase an egg I will lay out the pros and cons so you can make an informed decision.
+Buying an egg has been a quiet option for many years and you might run into this opportunity.
+Does it sound exciting to hatch an egg?
+It might pique your interest, but there are a number of things to consider.
+Today I will lay out the pros and cons so you can make an informed decision.

 Listen to this episode!